 Sellers and marketers adapt in order to stay relevant and the best of us have already started.
 Websites must be purpose-built to drive sales performance, supported by providing the customer with what they want and need.
 As marketers, it is important to understand from a consumer’s point of view, what type of content can encourage a user to move from a lead to a customer.
 You will want to encourage consumers to choose your company’s product or service by not only promoting your products and services but also by informing the consumer about your products and services as well as about your company.

-There is no right way or one way to support a buyer during this buying process and we have covered best practices and suggestions from our own experience.
+There is no right way or one way to support a buyer during this purchase decision stage and we have covered best practices and suggestions from our own experience.
 With varying buying personas, personalization is becoming more critical and we must work to find the best strategies and content for our buyers.
 As the online buying world ever evolves and expands, solutions and tools, like Pathmonk, help you to gain control over your buying journey.